-A friend of mine's Mother insisted that getting a Liberal Arts Degree was the best career path anyone could take, because that's what she did.
-His siblings followed this advice and ended up unemployed.
+My Mother insisted that getting a Liberal Arts Degree was the best career path anyone could take, because that's what she did.
+My siblings followed this advice and ended up unemployed.
 They all had to go back and get advanced degrees to pursue real careers as a result.
-Being the youngest and seeing all this, he decided to do what he wanted, which was to program computers and get an Engineering degree.
-His Mother would go on drunken tirades as a result, shouting angrily that "who will use all this computer garbage, anyway?"
+Being the youngest and seeing all this, I decided to do what I wanted, which was to program computers and get an Engineering degree.
+My Mother would go on drunken tirades as a result, shouting angrily that "who will use all this computer garbage, anyway?"
 Great career advice, Mom!

 But such things are the norm with parents, who feel that because they are a few years older, they know better than you as to what you like and what you'd like to do.
 The reality is, old people are the worst in forecasting the future.
 You will have to live in a world of your future, not theirs.
 Their static ideas of the past will undoubtedly be swept away, just as their generation swept away the preconceived notions of their own parents.
 Funny thing, too, you'd think they'd remember that.
 But they don't.
 They created their own future, and now they wanted it frozen in time and for you to live in it.
 Don't fall for that trap.

 2. I Want My Kids to Be More Successful Than I Was!